By Duncan Haughey | minute read

 - Consulted: The people who provide information for the project and with whom there is two-way communication.
 This is usually several people, often subject matter experts.

-- Informed: The people who are kept informed about progress and with whom there is one-way communication.
-These are people that are affected by the outcome of the tasks so need to be kept up-to-date.
+- Informed: The people kept informed of progress and with whom there is one-way communication.
+These are people that are affected by the outcome of the tasks, so need to be kept up-to-date.

-Without clearly defined roles and responsibilities it is easy for projects to run into trouble.
-When people know exactly what is expected of them, it is easier for them to complete their work on time, within budget and to the right level of quality.
+Without clearly defined roles and responsibilities, it is easy for projects to run into trouble.
+When people know what management expect of them, it is easier for them to complete their work on time, within budget and to the right level of quality.